domRiddle/ASF/IPC.md

 In all provided examples below, you're expected to modify URL parameter by prepending appropriate `Protocol://Host:Port/OptionalPrefix` to the URL, according to your ASF usage.
 For example, if you're trying to execute `/Api/ASF` and you're running your IPC on standard `http://127.0.0.1:1242` endpoint, call `http://127.0.0.1:1242/Api/ASF` instead.

 Numeric properties are defined with their maximum values, so you can also use strong-typing for them, such as `uint` for `AppID`, and `ulong` for `SteamID`.
-Selected `ulong` fields that are serialized as numbers might include extra `s_` fields serialized as strings that can be consumed by JavaScript (and other languages with similar limitations) which can't represent 64-bit numbers precisely.
+Selected `ulong` fields that are serialized as numbers might include extra `s_` fields serialized as strings that can be consumed by javascript (and other languages with similar limitations) which can't represent 64-bit numbers precisely.

 ---